UNSW Business School

 The UNSW Business School at the University of New South Wales is a business school located in Sydney, Australia.
 The school offers 42 programs, including 26 undergraduate and 26 specialist master's degrees, as well as six MBA and executive programs through the Australian Graduate School of Management.

-It was named the Australian School of Business (ASB) between 2007 and 2014.
+It was named the Australian School of Business (ASB), between 2007 and 2014.

 History

 Accountancy, the first school of the Faculty of Commerce, began operations in 1955.
+The first graduate of UNSW Business School in 1959 was Langer Avery.
 The Faculty of Commerce was then formed formally in 1957 — later renamed the Faculty of Commerce and Economics in 1988.
-In 1977 the Australian Graduate School of Management (AGSM) was established.
+In 1977, the Australian Graduate School of Management (AGSM) was established.

 In 2006, the Faculty of Commerce and Economics and the AGSM merged to form what was initially known as the Faculty of Business, before being renamed the Australian School of Business (ASB) in 2007.
-In 2014 the ASB was renamed the UNSW Business School.
+In 2014, the ASB was renamed the UNSW Business School.

 Professor Chris Styles became Dean of UNSW Business School at UNSW Australia on 1 July 2014.

 The Business School is guided by its Business Advisory Council, comprising 51 industry leaders and chaired by Nicholas Moore, CEO and Managing Director of Macquarie Group Ltd.

 In addition to the Australian Graduate School of Management, there are eight disciplinary schools within the UNSW Business School: